Table of Contents

 How to Make Large Excel Files Work Faster Without Crash

-- A large excel file usually contains hundreds of rows of critical data with many styles and formulas in it, so you must take good care of the workbook by making a real-time backup, in case one day unexpected data loss happen due to the Excel crash, not responing or stop working suddenly before you can click Save.
-We suggest every one turn on auto save in Excel, to save the workbook every 1~5 minutes.
+- A large excel file usually contains hundreds of rows of critical data with many styles and formulas in it, so you must take good care of the workbook by making a real-time backup, in case one day unexpected data loss happens due to the Excel crash, not responding or stop working suddenly before you can click Save.
+We suggest everyone turn on auto save in Excel, to save the workbook every 1~5 minutes.

 Next, we're going to troubleshoot a slow workbook upon opening or editing in Excel around the discussed three factors.
-No matter it's a small or big Excel file, since it causes crashing issue in Excel, the given solutions in each section should help.
+No matter it's a small or big Excel file since it causes a crashing issue in Excel, the given solutions in each section should help.

 Step 1.
 Remove Excessive Formatting

 Formatting cells on your worksheet can make the right information easy to see at a glance, but formatting cells that aren't being used (especially entire rows and columns) can cause your workbook's file size to grow quickly.
 Microsoft has its own add-on called Clean Excess Cell Formatting, which is available on Excel's Inquire tab in Microsoft Office 365 and Office Professional Plus 2013.
 If you don't see the Inquire tab in Excel, do the following to enable the Inquire add-in: